hi-dhl/Binding/README.md

 * learn skills from open source libraries such as [Anko](https://github.com/Kotlin/anko) 、 [ViewBindingDelegate](https://github.com/hoc081098/ViewBindingDelegate) 、[architecture-components-samples](https://github.com/android/architecture-components-samples) and jetpack

 ## About Binding

+> Binding has been migrated to Maven Central because jCenter will be deprecated

 Binding simplifies the use of DataBinding and ViewBinding, and only requires one line of code to implement DataBinding and ViewBinding.